DlovanAU/ClassicUs/README.md

 # Where do I report issues & bugs??

-you can report issues in our official discord server! https://discord.gg/auad or create issue comments here on this github repo.
+you can report issues in our official discord server!
+[AUAD Discord](https://discord.gg/auad) or create issue comments here on this github repo.

 # Will the game have any quickchat restrictions or reporting?
 How will I report cheaters & hackers?